This post may contain affiliate links. See our affiliate disclaimer here.

 So, what is the best RV size to buy?
 Unfortunately, there is no perfect RV size, but we are answering all of your questions and sharing our best tips to help you determine the right length for your family.

-For more help deciding which RV is right for your family, read our article on the best RVs for full timers.
+For more help deciding which RV is right for your family, read our articles on the best RVs for full timers and our top RV shopping tips.
 In this article, eight veteran full time RV families share why they picked their RV and what they wish they could change.

 FAQs about the Best RV Size